703 S. Broadway,

 In 1998 it was taken over (on a lease) by the Brazilian based ‘church’ Universal Church of the Kingdom of God(UCKG) when they moved out of their previous home at the Million Dollar Theatre.

 Currently, this theatre is one of four theatres owned by the Broadway Theatre Group, which was formed in 2007 to manage, restore and preserve the Historic Theatres of Broadway.
 As of early-2016, they manage the Tower Theatre, Los Angeles Theatre Palace Theatre and State Theatre.
 They have done significant restoration as well as new lighting and electrical systems in all four theatres.
 The restoration is ongoing.
-The Tower Theatre, Palace Theatre and Los Angeles Theatre are currently rented out for performing arts, live music, film shoots and private events (and occasional movies at the Palace Theatre and Los Angeles Theatre) while the State Theatre is leased to the Cathedral of Faith church.
+The Tower Theatre, Palace Theatre and Los Angeles Theatre are currently rented out for performing arts, live music, film shoots and private events (and occasional movies at the Palace Theatre and Los Angeles Theatre) while the State Theatre was leased to the Cathedral of Faith church.
 The church vacated the theatre in December 2017 and the owners are looking for a new occupant.
 Surprisingly, the Cathedral of Faith church moved back into the theatre in June 2021.

 The State Theatre is designated a Historic-Cultural Monument.